 Reality: Mediators have different skill sets, and may or may not be equipped to settle your case.

 Not all mediators are created equal.
 Some are more experienced, some less.
 Some are brash, and some are restrained.
 Some will try and lean on you to get a deal, and others will just sit idly by and watch the parties die of old age before a settlement is reached.
 Importantly – some will be persuasive to your client, and the other side’s client, and to their counsel (or yours) – and others won’t.
 Don’t pick someone in the right price bracket – pick the right person – after all, you know your client and you know the other parties – get the personality, seniority/experience, and persuasiveness level right and you’re on the right track.

-When it’s time for settlement, you and your clients need a mediator who is knowledgeable about the issues in divorce, understands the financials, gets the job done and a mediator who deals only with these types of cases.
-Whether it is divorce, alimony, custody, or post-judgment issues, allow Deborah Beylus of South Florida Mediation Services to mediate the case to help you negotiate what matters to you and your clients in a balanced manner.
+When it’s time for settlement, you and your clients need a mediator who is knowledgeable about the issues in divorce, understands the financials, and gets the job done.
+Whether it is divorce, alimony, custody or post-judgment issues, allow Deborah Beylus of South Florida Mediation Services to mediate the case to help you negotiate what matters to you and your clients in a balanced manner.
 561-789-0710. www.southfloridamediationservices.com.